 “To recognize this great work of the child does not mean to diminish the parents’ authority.
 Once they can persuade themselves not to be themselves the builders, but merely to act as collaborators in the building process, they become much better able to carry out their real duties; and then, in the light of a wider vision, their help becomes truly valuable.”

 In place of our Parent & Child programs, we are offering an at-home learning program called Borrow Buddies.
 Families can borrow home kits weekly which contain classroom materials and books from our lending library based on your child’s age and unique interests.
-To learn more or sign-up, click here.
+This program is currently full for the Spring 2020 semester, but you can be added to the waiting list or sign up for future semesters here.

 As Montessorians, we know two things for certain: